sleeptoken/zettelkasten/Bluetooth reverse engineering.md

 after extracting navigate to `FS-> data -> log -> bt` to find `btsnoop_hci.log`

 - This isn't a text log instead it's a binary log containing full packet capture
+### Lab

+While reversing the hexlock app, we were understanding parts and renaming the variables and function. there we stumble across 2 APIs.
+1. API that takes username and password as json and returns an ID
+2. API that return bluetooth ID and takes the above returned ID as a parameter

 ### References